opennem/nemweb/README.md

 # nemweb
 This is a python3 package to directly download and process AEMO files from http://www.nemweb.com.au/.
-Main module within the package dowloads the nemweb files and inserts the tables with into a local sqlite database.
+Main module within the package dowloads the nemweb files and inserts the tables into a local sqlite database.

 This forms part of the backend of the [OpenNEM](https://opennem.org.au/#/all-regions) platform.
 The openNEM backend utilises a normalised mysql database (with foreign key and unique constraints).
 At present, this package only includes a simple sqlite interface without this support of capability.
 A mysql interface and module will be added (..eventually)